php-censor/php-censor/docs/en/plugins/env.md

 Plugin Env
 ----------

-Sets environment variables on the PHPCI server for the build.
+Sets environment variables on the PHP Censor server for the build.

 Configuration
 =============